vasiq8/Medical-Image-Analysis---Ensemble-Learning/README.md

 - Limited generalization to new image variations
 - Sensitivity to lighting and image quality issues

-These limitations can lead to delayed diagnosis and impact patient treatment outcomes[file:4].
+These limitations can lead to delayed diagnosis and impact patient treatment outcomes.

 ---